cdysxy1987/autoTestLib/README.md

 # serverCtrl
-Control Original Server for cache autotest(primarily for http)
+check requests to original server for cache automatic test(primarily for http protocol)